brunokrauthamer/url-time-response/README.md

 # URL Response Time

 ## About:
-This project was developed during the Trybe development course.
-The project is an informative website about a soccer championship that contains both standings and match tables.
-The front-end provides the information which is then sent to the back-end through an API, and subsequently stored in the database.
-I was responsible for developing the entire back-end and database, while the front-end was developed by the Trybe team.
+The project is an informative website that offers a simple and user-friendly solution for tracking the response time of any given URL.

 ## Concepts:
 - RESTfull API;